altairengineering/iots-python/docs/readme.rst

 ------------------

-* Auto-refresh access token.
-* Support create, update and delete methods in Categories and Things APIs.
 * Add more API resource components.
+* Support for asynchronous requests.